 Pregnancy comes with many ups and downs.
 It’s comparable to an emotional roller coaster where one moment you feel like the happiest woman on earth, and then the next thing you know you’re angry or sad.
 While it’s a very exciting time, it can also be very stressful if you don’t know what to expect.
 There are lots of sites that offer useful information for parents to be, but it’s much easier to understand when laid out in an infographic.

 The following infographic is a guide to pregnancy and therefore especially useful for mothers and fathers to be.
 It explains what to expect during each week and month of pregnancy – from beginning to end!

 The first trimester of pregnancy covers weeks 1 through 13, or months 1 through 3.

-Looking at the pregnancy guide, you’ll realize that the first three weeks of pregnancy is primarily focused on changes for the woman’s body to begin growing the baby.
+Looking at the pregnancy guide, you’ll realize that the first two weeks of pregnancy is primarily focused on changes for the woman’s body to begin growing the baby.
 During this time it’s important to get plenty of rest and begin taking prenatal vitamins.

 It’s interesting to think that by week 4 the baby’s circulatory and central nervous systems have begun to form.
 Additionally, the baby’s heart and brain begin to develop.
 Ending out the first month of pregnancy, the baby is about the size of a sesame seed!

 Month two usually brings an increased amount of pregnancy symptoms.
 In fact, some women will spend the better part of these first few months fighting morning sickness.
 By the end of the 8th week, the baby is officially a fetus.

 The third month is an exciting time for many parents to be because it’s the first time you’ll hear the baby’s heartbeat.
 This should occur near week 12.
 The growing baby goes through a great deal of changes during this time, and can swallow, burp, and even yawn for preparation into the second trimester.

 The second trimester covers weeks 14 through 26, which is months 4 through 6.